canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 In this section, we will:

-1. Load Google's JS API client, `gapi`, and initialize it to make requests on behalf of the registered "CanJS Playlist" app.
+1. Load Google’s JS API client, `gapi`, and initialize it to make requests on behalf of the registered "CanJS Playlist" app.
-2. Setup a basic CanJS application.
+2. Set up a basic CanJS application.
-3. Use the basic CanJS application to show when Google's JS API has finished loading.
+3. Use the basic CanJS application to show when Google’s JS API has finished loading.

 ### What you need to know

-- The preferred way of loading Google's JS API is with an `async` script tag like:
+- The preferred way of loading Google’s JS API is with an `async` script tag like:

   ```html
   <script async defer src="https://apis.google.com/js/api.js"